 Tried this recipe?
 Leave a rating and review.

 Your comments and shares are invaluable to me and the thousands of readers who use this site daily.
 If you've made the recipe, leave a star rating and review.
 We want to hear how you liked it.

 We'd love it if you shared the recipe with your friends on social media!

 - 1 teaspoon fine sea salt or kosher salt

-- Preheat oven to 300 degrees.
+- Preheat oven to 325º.
 Place pecans on a baking sheet and toast for 10-12 minutes until browned and fragrant.
-Transfer pecans to a cutting board and chop.
+Transfer pecans to a cutting board and roughly chop.
+Set aside.

 - Have all your ingredients and utensils close to the stove and pre-measured before you start.